 - Sites which have larger quantities of dangerous substances fall under The Control of Major Accident Hazards Regulations (COMAH) 2015, which aims to prevent major accidents involving dangerous substances and limit the consequences of incidents to people and the environment.
 The regulations are overseen jointly by the Health and Safety Executive and the Environment Agency (Competent Authority) - These sites are required to demonstrate precautions and safe operation.
-Sites are subject to planned inspection regimes. - These sites have internal emergency plans in place.
-There are also external emergency plans produced for sites that have the largest amount of dangerous substances (Upper Tier Sites). - Testing an emergency plan may consist of a live exercise or a table-top exercise supported by the testing of other components including communication arrangements. - Upper Tier Sites are required to provide information about their major accident hazards and measures in place for people who could be affected by a major accident.
+Sites are subject to planned inspection regimes.
+Some of the areas looked at are the sites COMAH safety report, control measures and the sites worst case scenarios - These sites have specific arrangements and have internal emergency plans in place.
+There are also external emergency plans produced for sites that have the largest amount of dangerous substances (Upper Tier Sites).
+There is a statutory requirement for such plans to be regularly tested and exercised at suitable intervals not exceeding three years - Testing an emergency plan may consist of a live exercise or a table-top exercise supported by the testing of other components including communication arrangements.
+A reasonable worst case scenario from the site will be chosen to ensure the exercise is realistic and provides a good test to validate the External Emergency Plan.
+All relevant staff across shifts in all the relevant organisations should be trained in their expected response in the event of an emergency. - Upper Tier Sites are required to provide information about their major accident hazards and measures in place for people who could be affected by a major accident.
 They should also provide information about what the public should do in the event of a major accident.
 The people most likely to be affected fall within a Public Information Zone (PIZ) area around the establishment.
-The PIZ is determined by the

-HSE and Environment Agency (Competent Authority)
+The PIZ is determined by the HSE and Environment Agency (Competent Authority) - Despite Covid 19 restrictions the LRF have continued to exercise the control measures at these sites using new technology in a virtual arena.
+This enables all stakeholders to have assurances that the sites are continuing to be managed safely.

-Industrial Sites that do not fall within the COMAH regulations are visited by Fire and Rescue personnel who consider potential hazards and may develop a specific response plan for them.
+• Industrial Sites that do not fall within the COMAH regulations are visited by Fire and Rescue personnel who consider potential hazards and may develop a specific response plan for them.